Paying for care in your own home

 Some care and support services are free of charge, but you may need to pay for other types of services.
 See our information on which services you might have to pay for.

-- Your care will be delivered through a Council contracted provider in your home.
+If we are commissioning care on your behalf it will be delivered through a County Council contracted provider.
 The cost of your care depends on the level of care you need.
 Your social worker will agree a care and support plan with you.
 It will focus on meeting your individual outcomes.

-- The care provider is paid for the hours agreed in your care and support plan.
-There may be times when these hours are delivered flexibly over a period of time.
+The provider is paid for the service agreed in your care and support plan.
+There may be times when this is delivered flexibly over a week.
 This may not reflect the exact times outlined in your plan.
-But the planned and actual time delivered should balance out over a period of a week or month.
+But the planned and actual time delivered should balance out over a period of a week.
 For example, your plan may show that you need 30 minutes support a day.
 On two days this week your care provider manages to achieve everything in 25 minutes.
 But on one day they need 40 minutes.
 So your care and support for this week will still total the same as if you received 30 minutes care each day.

-- You may find the level of support you need drops or you may need more support on a regular basis.
+You may find the level of support you need drops or you may need more support on a regular basis.
 Discuss this with your social worker so they can review your needs.
-They can then make changes to the hours commissioned with the care provider.
+They can then make changes to the service commissioned with the care provider.

 When will Hampshire County Council pay for my care at home?